-Upon development completion, the owner must notify OHFA of the placed-in-service date of each building and submit the following items to request IRS Form 8609.
-The following is a general list of required items, however, applicants should refer to the Project Administration page on the OHFA website for the most recent submission requirements and template forms.
+Upon development completion, the owner must notify OHFA of the placed-in-service date of each building and submit the following items to request IRS Form(s) 8609.
+The following is a general list of required items, however, applicants should refer to OHFA's Project Administration webpage for the most recent submission requirements and template forms.
 Forms that are out of date, altered or modified will be rejected.

 - Owner's Cost Certification

 - Contractor's Cost Certification

 - Certificate(s) of Occupancy

 - Permanent Financing Documentation

 - Partnership Agreement

 - Recorded Restrictive Covenant

 - Compliance Monitoring Fee

-- Proof of Compliance Training (refer to the Multifamily Training and Technical Assistance page on the OHFA website for additional information)
+- Proof of Compliance Training

 - Proof of Compliance Next Steps (CNS) Meeting

 - Placed in Service Notification

-- Evidence that written notification was submitted to the OHFA Compliance Division within fifteen (15) days of the placed-in-service date of the building (or last building in a multiple building development).

 - Green Certification

 - Changes Narrative